What Does Earnings Management Signal? The Role of Managerial Honesty in Investment Decisions

 89 Pages Posted: 7 Feb 2017 Last revised: 21 Nov 2019

-Two laboratory experiments show that investors perceive a CEO to be more committed to honesty when the CEO resisted, at a personal cost, engaging in earnings management.
-A one standard deviation higher CEO's perceived commitment to honesty compared to another CEO reduces the relevance, for investment decisions, of differences between the CEOs’ claimed future returns by 40%.
-This interaction effect is prominent among investors with a pro-self orientation.
-To pro-social investors, their own honesty values and those attributed to the CEO matter directly, not through the returns.
-Overall, CEO honesty matters to different investors for distinct reasons.
+Accounting earnings management elicits varying reactions: To some observers, it signals low managerial honesty.
+To others, it indicates that firm managers are sharing private information.
+Accordingly, different investors may respond differently to this managerial behavior.
+To assess these responses in ways not available in archival studies, we conduct two laboratory experiments simulating investment choices.
+Participants perceive a CEO to be more committed to honesty when they infer that the CEO engaged less in earnings management.
+For investment decisions, a one standard deviation increase in a CEO's perceived commitment to honesty compared to another CEO reduces the relevance of differences in the CEOs’ claimed future returns by 40%.
+This effect is prominent among investors with a proself value orientation.
+To prosocial investors, their own honesty values and those attributed to the CEO matter directly; returns play a secondary role.
+Overall, perceived CEO honesty matters to different investors for distinct reasons.

-Keywords: Honesty, earnings management, market segmentation, investor preferences, social value orientation, protected values, trust
+Keywords: earnings management, honesty, investor preferences, investor segmentation, protected values

 Suggested Citation: Suggested Citation